sf-portfolio/nih/README.md

 The datasets can be accessed [here](https://drive.google.com/drive/folders/1KGfCPYt3XTgRcJSDBMzEOTzMoMnu1pOS?usp=drive_link) or https://reporter.nih.gov/exporter if you prefer to get the datasets directly from the NIH website.

+My finalized Master's capstone project can be found on sheridfriedman.com

 Folder Structure

 The project is organized into several folders: